 You will also often hear about hot and cold storage.
 Cold storage data is rarely used and remains dormant most of the time.
 You might not need to access them for years.
 Such data include old projects, HR and financial records, and similar documents.

-On the contrary, hot storage data is the data that you need to access frequently and is essential for strategic business operations.
-Hot storage is indispensable to those industries that rely on real-time data.
+On the contrary, hot storage data is data you need to access frequently and is essential for strategic business operations.
+It is indispensable to industries that rely on real-time data.

-Cold storage costs less because there is no need for high-end components like SSDs to quickly and frequently access the data.
+Cold storage costs less because high-end components like SSDs are not needed to access the data quickly and frequently.

 What is Warm Backup?